 Sheep and Goat Barn - The Sheep and Goat Barn is home to two different breeds of sheep — Navajo churro and Suffolk — as well as Boer goats.
 The facility includes demonstration areas, indoor and outdoor pens, and information panels abou. . .

-Historic Green Bridge - Formerly known as the Pecos River Bridge and the Rio Hondo Bridge, New Mexico's second-oldest highway bridge is the Museum's newest exciting structure.
-Built as part of a three-span bridge across the Pecos River near Ros. . .
+Historic Green Bridge - Formerly known as the Pecos River Bridge and the Rio Hondo Bridge, New Mexico's second-oldest highway bridge is the Museum's largest artifact.
+Built as part of a three-span bridge across the Pecos River near Roswell in 190. . .

 Farm Life in New Mexico: Then & Now - This extensive exhibit is packed full of interesting objects from the museum's collections.
 Located in the Main Gallery, the beautiful exhibit features four major sections: "Moving Around," "On the Farm," "Home Sweet Home,. . .

 Skaggs Dairy Barn - A fixture at the Museum since it opened, the Skaggs Dairy Barn features exhibits that trace New Mexico's unique and long history of dairy production.
-Milking demonstrations are Monday through Saturday at 10 a.m.
-At certain t. . .
+A dairy film is shown regularly and milking demonstrations are offered o. . .